 Between the first (2000-2010) and the second decade (2011-2022), dengue cases have increased by 8.3 times, and annual deaths have increased by 2.2 times in Bangladesh.
 This growth of cases may partly be explained by global warming, with an increase of 0.49°C annual temperature as well as changes in duration and length of the rainy season.
 Unusual early or late rain in and beyond the monsoon season likely contributed to extending the length of the dengue transmission season in Bangladesh.
 The monthly mean temperature and monthly total rainfall of the first-lagged month and second-lagged months showed a large influence on the monthly DENV cases in Bangladesh.
-The mean monthly growth factor remained significantly above one during April-July, which coincided with the hot and rainy season of the country indicating an earlier vector control would benefit the country.
-The ARIMA model forecasted a continuously increasing trend of DENV cases for the next decade in Bangladesh.
-We recommend an integrated and holistic vector management plan while engaging the local communities in the elimination of mosquito larval habitats and increasing surveillance for detecting active dengue cases.
-Proactive surveillance, vector control, and vaccine rollout remain essential public health interventions.
+The mean monthly growth factor remained significantly above one during April-July, which coincided with the hot and rainy season of the country indicating an earlier vector control would benefit the country..
+We recommend an integrated and holistic vector management plan engaging local communities in the elimination of mosquito larval habitats and increasing surveillance for detecting active dengue cases.
+Proactive surveillance, vector control, and community engagement remain essential public health interventions.
 In the context of climate change, urbanization, trade, and the movement of infected people, there is a need to operationalize the One Health approach to address dengue fever and other vector-borne diseases in Bangladesh and beyond.

 Acknowledgments: